The term life insurance plan used to be the neglected kid at school.

 That’s the question people have when they receive a letter from CPF.
 And one that is commonly neglected for obvious reasons.

-DPS pays out a maximum sum assured of $46,000 if Death, Terminal Illness or Total and Permanent Disability happens, and its cover is only till 60 years old.
+The Dependants’ Protection Scheme (DPS) only pays out a maximum sum assured of up to $70,000 if Death, Terminal Illness or Total and Permanent Disability happens, and its cover is only till 65 years old.

-It's administered by Great Eastern and NTUC, so if there's a claim, you'll need to approach the company that you're allocated to.
+As from April 2021, it’s solely administered by Great Eastern, so if there’s a claim, you’ll need to approach the company.

-You would be automatically enrolled in if you're a Singaporean/PR between 21 and 60 years old, and received your first CPF working contribution.
+You would be automatically enrolled in if you’re a Singaporean/PR between 21 and 65 years old and received your first CPF working contribution.
 The good thing about DPS is that you can use your CPF OA or SA balance to pay for the premiums.

 4) Mortgage Reducing Term Insurance

-As the name suggests, the coverage decreases year by year and ends up at 0 when the term is over.
+As the name suggests, the coverage decreases every year and ends up at 0 when the policy term is over.

-The rationale of this is because as you're paying off your loan, your liabilities decreases as well, which corresponds to how much you should cover yourself.
+The rationale of this is because as you’re paying off your loan, your liabilities decreases too, reducing the coverage that’s needed.

-The only time you would consider a standalone plan is if you wish to purchase just the early CI cover, nothing else.
+The only time you should consider a standalone plan is if you wish to only purchase critical illness cover, and nothing else.

 How a Level-Term Plan Can Help (Case Study of John)